 Guidelines on MOE & DHS Financial Assistance Scheme and Opportunity Fund

-- In line with the above objective, Dunman High School (DHS) has revised the eligibility criteria for the DHS Financial Assistance Scheme and established a set of guidelines to disburse the Opportunity Fund to needy students.
+2. In line with the above objective, Dunman High School (DHS) has revised the eligibility criteria for the DHS Financial Assistance Scheme and established a set of guidelines to disburse the Opportunity Fund to needy students.

-- The DHS FAS is a financial scheme that compliments the MOE FAS.
-It seeks to further support needy students by (i) providing financial assistance in areas not covered by the MOE FAS, and (ii) helping those who marginally miss the criteria for MOE FAS.
+3. The DHS FAS is a financial scheme that complements the MOE FAS.
+It seeks to further support needy students by (i) providing financial assistance in areas not covered by the MOE FAS, and (ii) helping those who miss the criteria for MOE FAS.

-- The Opportunity Fund will be directed towards providing needy students with more opportunities to enrich their educational experiences and build firmer foundations for learning.
+4. The Opportunity Fund is directed towards providing needy students with more opportunities to enrich their educational experiences and build firmer foundations for learning.

-- Access to ICT: It will help needy students to own personal computers so as to support independent and self-paced learning, as well as facilitate engagement in project work.
+a.
+Access to ICT: It will help needy students to own personal computers so as to support independent and self-paced learning, as well as facilitate engagement in project work.
 Students can apply for Opportunity Fund to subsidise their purchase of personal computers.

-- Subsidy for DHS Enrichment Programmes: Needy students can tap on the fund to subsidise the fees of selected Enrichment Programmes organised by the school.
+b.
+Subsidy for DHS Enrichment Programmes: Needy students can tap on the fund to subsidise the fees of selected Enrichment Programmes organised by the school.
 These programmes are usually designed to develop stronger problem-solving skills, nurture social and emotional competencies and hone communication skills.
 These programmes will help to instil in students a greater sense of self-esteem and social awareness, which will provide a firmer foundation for learning.

-- The eligibility criteria for the Opportunity Fund are listed in Annex 4.
+5. The eligibility criteria for the Opportunity Fund are listed in Annex 4.
 Only students who are Singapore citizens are eligible for the fund.
 The Opportunity fund is disbursed largely on a co-payment basis.